phauer/svg-buddy/README.md

 # Features

 There are already other good CLI tools like [svg-embed-font](https://github.com/BTBurke/svg-embed-font) or [nano](https://www.npmjs.com/package/nanosvg) for embedding fonts into SVGs.
-Nevertheless, I created svg-font-embedding because it uniquely combines the following features at the same time:
+Nevertheless, I created svg-font-embedding because I believe it uniquely combines the following features at the same time:

 - It automatically downloads the required fonts.
 Only Google Fonts are supported.
 The fonts are cached locally to avoid downloading them again and again.
 Moreover, it embeds [WOFF2](https://caniuse.com/#search=woff2) fonts which are compressed and therefore much smaller (up to the factor 10 compared to TTF).
 - The embedding should always work.
 See [Reliable Embedding](#reliable-embedding) for details.
 - It can optimize the SVG to reduce the file size.
 See [Optimizations](#optimizations) for details.
-- Compatible with Draw.io SVGs.
+    - The optimization is compatible with Draw.io's SVGs.
 No text will be cut off with an ellipsis and no warning about the SVG support will be shown.
 - It's free.
 - It works offline.
 - No installation or certain environment (like npm) required.
 Just download the native executable and run it.